Israel’s staunch evangelical allies shocked by Trump’s outburst on Netanyahu

 “I thought he wanted to make a deal more than Netanyahu,” Trump said, according to accounts of the interviews published by Axios.

-Evangelical leaders in the United State — many of whom are ardent supporters of both Trump and Israel — have been largely silent on the former president’s reported comments.
+Evangelical leaders in the United States — many of whom are ardent supporters of both Trump and Israel — have been largely silent on the former president’s reported comments.
 But Mike Evans, one of Trump’s early evangelical backers, said he was “horrified” by the sentiments and said they would offend significant numbers of evangelical voters.

-Evans, in a letter to Trump that he shared with a Post reporter, implored the former president to “understand that Benjamin Netanyahu has much greater support among evangelicals in America than you.”
+Evans, in a letter to Trump that he shared with a Washington Post reporter, implored the former president to “understand that Benjamin Netanyahu has much greater support among evangelicals in America than you.”

 “Please, I beg of you, don‘t put us in the position to choose between you and Bible land,” the letter said.
 “There is no possibility you can win again if Bible-believing evangelicals see you as the ‘F--k Netanyahu’ president who considers Abbas a father-like figure and blames the State of Israel, and not the Palestinians, for not making peace.”